LeetLLM

 LLM-as-a-Judge EvaluationHallucination Detection & Mitigation

-The previous lesson calibrated a large language model (LLM) judge that scores supported customer replies for clarity and actionability.
-Calibration on average isn't enough.
+A large language model (LLM) judge can agree with reviewers on average and still behave unevenly.
 If that judge sends equivalent requests down different routes for different customer language varieties, it can delay service for some customers even while its overall agreement score looks acceptable.

-ShopFlow now wants to auto-serve a supported replacement reply when the judge is confident, and send uncertain replies to a human reviewer.
-This lesson builds a fairness audit for that release decision.
-The audit asks one controlled question: when request facts and supported remedy stay fixed, does a change in language variety alter who receives the fast path?
+FairReply now wants to auto-serve a supported policy reply when the judge is confident, and send uncertain replies to a human reviewer.
+A fairness audit for that release decision asks one controlled question: when request facts and supported remedy stay fixed, does a change in language variety alter who receives the fast path?

-The code below uses invented, labeled fixtures.
-Its two wording variants are test conditions, not demographic groups and not a claim about any community's speech.
+These fixtures are invented and labeled.
+The two wording variants are test conditions, not demographic groups and not a claim about any community's speech.
 A real language-variety audit needs representative data, informed review, privacy controls, and careful group definitions.

 Fairness starts with a consequence